AndreaBozzo/flink-opendata-weather-pipeline/README.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.9 or higher (required for PyFlink 1.20+)
 - Docker and Docker Compose
-- Poetry (for dependency management)
+- Poetry (for dependency management) or pip

 ## Installation